code-cannon/codecannon-starter-kit/README.md

 Use this as a simple structure for a simple start to a simple site.

-Visit [code-cannon.github.io/starter-kit](//code-cannon.github.io/codecannon-starter-kit/) for more info.
+Visit [CodeCannon Starter Kit](//code-cannon.github.io/codecannon-starter-kit/) for more info.

 ![Watch the video on youtube](/)